spatialillusions/milsymbol/docs/README.md

   notpresent: String, // Is it Anticipated or Pending
   numberSIDC: Boolean, // Is the SIDC number based
   space: Boolean, // Is it in Space
+  suspect: Boolean, // Is it a suspect symbol in 2525E
   taskForce: Boolean // Is it a task force
 }
 ```